irvind/cell_field_ai/README.md

 # Cell Field AI

 Cell Field AI is an example of a genetic algorithm implementation.
-The algorithm finds the best solution among the population.
+The algorithm finds the best solution among the population by using a feedforward neural network.

 ## What is a cell field?

-TODO
+The cell field is a 3x3 integer matrix, each cell of which contains value between 0 and 10.
+The cell field becomes complete if each cell is greater or equals to 1.

 ## Dependencies